What is Berber Carpet?

-In recent years Berber carpet has reached almost Holy Grail status in carpeting – admired and loved for its durability and versatility, and its usually neutral tones that provide a warm background to any home decor aesthetic.
+In recent years Berber carpet has reached almost Holy Grail status in carpeting – admired and loved for its durability, versatility, and its usually neutral tones that provide a warm background to any home decor aesthetic.

 Whilst all these developments are in many ways very helpful for modern life, they are also cause for a lot of confusion for potential buyers.

-So read on for definitive guide to Berber carpet to make sure you choose the best one for your home.
-If you’re not sure if Berber is right for you then please see our post on finding the best carpet for your home.
+So read on for our definitive guide to Berber carpet to make sure you choose the best berber for your home.
+If you’re not sure if Berber is right for you then please read our post on finding the best carpet for your home.